abrahamjuliot/collection/README.md

 # view storms in my brain
-> "when you don't create things, you become defined by your tastes rather than ability. your tastes only narrow & exclude people. so create." -Why The Lucky Stiff
+> "when you don't create things, you become defined by your tastes rather than ability.
+Your tastes only narrow & exclude people. so create." -Why The Lucky Stiff
 - codewar solutions: https://www.codewars.com/users/abrahamjuliot/completed_solutions
 - codepen formulas: https://codepen.io/abrahamjuliot/